General sales and delivery conditions of FAFNIR GmbH

 § 9 Export control

-9.2 The Supplier is entitled to terminate the contract without notice if termination on the part of the Supplier is required for compliance with national or international legal regulations.
+9.2 The Supplier is entitled to terminate the contract without notice if termination on the part of the Supplier is required for compliance with national, European or international legal regulations.

 9.3 In the event of a termination according to clause 9.2, the assertion of any claim for damages or the assertion of other rights by the Customer based on the termination shall be excluded.

-9.4 The Customer must upon passing on any goods delivered by the Supplier to third parties at home and abroad comply with the relevant applicable regulations of national and international export control law.
+9.4 The Customer must upon passing on any goods delivered by the Supplier to third parties at home and abroad comply with the relevant applicable regulations of national, European and international export control law, including applicable US export laws and regulations (e.g., ITAR, EAR and OFAC sanctions regulations) and those of other relevant foreign jurisdictions.

 § 10 Compliance with Laws/Anticorruption